Changes to your circumstances affecting benefits

 Some changes may mean that you are no longer able to claim Housing Benefit and must make a claim for Universal Credit.

-Call 01752 668000 or use the online form below to let us know of any change in your circumstances.
+Call 01752 668000 or use the online form above to let us know of any change in your circumstances.

 If you don't tell us within one month, we can only change your benefit from the Monday following the date you tell us.
 This means you may lose money that you're entitled to.

 If the change means that you get less benefit, it is better to tell us as soon as possible so we can adjust your claim quickly.
 This means you'll be paid the right amount of benefit and will help prevent overpayments from occurring.
 You need to tell us if you think you're being overpaid or your circumstances change as you may have to pay back the overpayment or we may take it from future benefit payments.

 You must tell us of any changes in your circumstances even if you've already told the Department for Work and Pensions, Job Centre Plus or HMRC tax credits.

 Some changes that could affect your claim are: